Understanding the Scope

 Absolute vs Relative Risk Reduction

-- Absolute risk reduction (ARR): ~1–2 deaths prevented per 1,000 women screened over 10–15 years (≈ 0.1–0.2 %).⁷
+Absolute risk reduction: about 1–2 deaths prevented per 1,000 women screened over 10–15 years (around 0.1–0.2%)⁷

 Alternative & Adjunctive Screening Options